visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    GetDefaultFileOpenOptions returns the current options used to open new files when a specific plug-in is triggered.
+    GetDefaultFileOpenOptions returns the current options used to open new files when a specific plugin is triggered.

 **Example:**